azangru/mysite/src/diary/2022/index.md

 layout: layouts/post.njk
 ---

+## July 31
+- [Page](https://harvard-iacs.github.io/2021-CS109A/) for Harvard’s 2021 version of the intro to data science course.
+Sadly, no video lectures.

 ## July 28
 - Anton Abilov’s [talk](https://youtu.be/SlDxTsVNDao) about using RxJS in a production app, from JSConf 2019